NRFF Interviews Director Dania Bdeir

 In an ideal world, each person would connect to an aspect of the film that they relate to.
 That’s how it’s been in the various screenings so far and I really love that.

 I obviously wrote the film from the point of view of Lara but I often have audience members who tell me they connect to the mother, or others that connect simply to the feeling of losing someone and wanting to grieve in their own way or to having a lover that their family or society wouldn’t accept…etc.

 So more than me wanting audiences to understand something specific, I want them to find themself in the film in any capacity.
 If they manage to feel Lara’s inner turmoil and relate to her or any of the other characters or situations in the story, I’d feel so happy and content.

 9. What are your future plans for ‘In White?
 Have other festivals picked it up?

-Many exciting things for In White in the horizon.
+Many exciting things for In White on the horizon.
 It will be playing at the Rotterdam Arab Film Festival and at the Lebanese Film Festival in Sydney Australia.

-It’ll also be playing at Film Femmes Mediterranee in Marseille and Alexandria Mediterranean Film Festival in Egypt.
+It was also screened at the BFI Film Festival in London and at Film Femmes Mediterranee in Marseille and the Alexandria Mediterranean Film Festival in Egypt.

 I’m now developing the feature film version of this story.